alchemy-fr/RabbitMQ-Management-API-Client/README.md

 underlying Guzzle library are now passed through as GuzzleHttp&#92;Exception&#92;ClientException rather than GuzzleHttp&#92;Exception&#92;RequestException due to changes in Guzzle.

+Note that the properties and format thereof returned in queries are dependent on the rabbitmq server version.
+The properties defined in the Entity classes of this package have been updated to include those provided by RabbitMQ 3.8 (with some older ones retained but not necessarily populated.)
+These are primarily provided for reference and code hinting in IDEs but your results may vary with an actual server.
+Differences between the defined entity classes and the properties returned by the server are silently ignored and all results returned are passed through.

+Note also that due to management api caching and statistics collection intervals, the results returned from queries may be incomplete or delayed.
+Creating an object and then immediately querying it may yield incomplete or missing results.
+Because of this, the unit tests have built in delays to wait before checking the returned results in various tests.

 *(end update message)*

 This library is intended to help management of RabbitMQ server in an application.